A Room Without Walls

-Snow City Arts has been providing arts education and creative inspiration to youth in Chicagoland hospitals for 20 years!
-Come celebrate our 20th anniversary with A Room Without Walls, a year-long series of special events around Chicago.
-Each event will represent a discipline in which Snow City Arts works: Creative Writing, Visual Arts, Teaching Artistry, Theatre, Film, and Music.
-These events offer a unique opportunity to get to know the work of Snow City Arts’ students and Teaching Artists.
-These events will be partnered with some of the most popular and respected cultural institutions across the City.
-ALL EVENTS ARE FREE AND OPEN TO THE PUBLIC.
-Scroll down for more information and to RSVP to individual events!
+Snow City Arts has been providing arts education and creative inspiration to youth in Chicagoland hospitals for over 20 years!
+We celebrated our 20th anniversary with A Room Without Walls, a year-long series of special events around Chicago.
+Each event represented a discipline in which Snow City Arts works: Creative Writing, Visual Arts, Teaching Artistry, Theatre, Film, and Music.
+These events offered a unique opportunity to get to know the work of Snow City Arts’ students and Teaching Artists.
+These events partnered with some of the most popular and respected cultural institutions across the City.
+All the events were free and open to the public.
+Scroll down for more information about the individual events that took place.

 CREATIVE WRITING EXHIBITION

 The Creative Writing Exhibition, co-presented by Open Books, featured the work of Snow City Arts students and the poetic responses by Claudia Rankine, Matthias Regan, Dan Beachy-Quick, Christine Hume, Matthew Zapruder and live readings by Roger Bonair-Agard, CM Burroughs, Emily Jungmin Yoon, and Snow City Arts founder Paul Sznewajs.
 The evening was hosted by Snow City Arts Teaching Artist, Eric Elshtain.

 APRIL 6 – 27 @ THE ARTS INCUBATOR at THE UNIVERSITY OF CHICAGO